HobbyFoamer/kOmegaSST-V/README.md

 # kOmegaSST-V
-Vorticity source term for kOmegaSST of foam-extend-3.2
+Vorticity source term for incompressible kOmegaSST of foam-extend-3.2